metal3-io/metal3-docs/docs/user-guide/src/capm3/remediaton.md

 ## Metal3 Remediation

 The CAPM3 remediation controller reconciles Metal3Remediation objects created by CAPI MachineHealthCheck.
 It locates a Machine with the same name as the Metal3Remediation object and uses BMO and CAPM3 APIs to remediate associated unhealthy node.
 The remediation controller supports a reboot strategy specified in the Metal3Remediation CRD and uses the same object to store states of the current remediation cycle.
+The reboot strategy consists of three steps: power off the Machine, delete the related Node, and power the Machine on again.
+Deleting the Node indicates that the workloads on the Node are not running anymore, which results in quicker rescheduling and lower downtime of the affected workloads.

 ### Enable remediation for worker nodes